nanohcv/vdr-plugin-xmlapi/README.md

 The path and name of the file can be configured with the following parameter:

     WebSrvHeaders=/var/lib/vdr/plugins/xmlapi/websrv_file_extensions.ini

+For "Cross-domain" AJAX requests, you can use the following parameter
+to specify the value for the "Access-Control-Allow-Origin" header.
+Possible values: auto|*|<you.domain.tld>

+    CorsOrigin=*

 By default the channel list api use relative paths for the channel logos.